Leonidas J. Guibas (Stanford University)

 The "set of face vectors" is a nice way to graph various types of geometric structures, such as planar triangulations, 3-dimensional polytopes, triangulated surfaces, 3-dimensional meshes, or 4-dimensional polytopes.

-It also lets us easily ask many difficult questions.
 In my lecture I will give a survey.
 It will focus on the case of high-complexity, which features some amazing constructions, but also many open problems.